 - Sideload an older version

-How do I stop Google from draining my battery?
+How do I stop the Google app battery drain on Android?

 1. Check permissions